Stuart Forster discusses travel photography in Nova Scotia, including some of his favourite locations and photography tours that depart from Halifax.

 Weather in Nova Scotia

-“I’ve left Halifax at 2.00am in a blizzard to drive six hours to Cape Breton in the attempt to get winter waves there,” says Scotty.
-He’ll find places of potential photographic interest via Google Earth then go out of his way to visit them.
+“I’ve left Halifax at 2.00 am in a blizzard to drive six hours to Cape Breton in the attempt to get winter waves there,” says Scotty.
+He’ll find places of potential photographic interest via Google Earth and then go out of his way to visit them.
 He studies weather forecasts, wind and swell charts before deciding where to go out and photograph.

 He warns photographers visiting Nova Scotia to be prepared for the unexpected.
 That includes having protection against moisture should the weather change, something that’s not uncommon, due to the province’s maritime climate.

 Some visitors people might regard misty mornings as disappointing, because of the shrouded views.
 However, Scotty says they can bring atmospheric shots for photographers.